 “Importantly, it is vital that people with Lyme are careful to avoid the ‘push-crash phenomenon,’ where they decompensate with overexertion, as this can cause long-term setbacks.”

-In other words, exercise tolerance with Lyme disease is often individualized, but too much physical exertion, such as vigorous or long workouts, can cause you to slide backwards in your recovery process by overtaxing the body.
+In other words, exercise tolerance for Lyme disease is often individualized.
+Still, too much physical exertion, such as vigorous or long workouts, can cause you to slide backward in your recovery process by overtaxing the body.

 Challenges of Exercising With Lyme Disease

 Because of the multi-system symptoms characteristic of this disease, it’s common to experience at least some degree of impairment to your ability to exercise when you have it.

 “Lyme disease can impair exercise ability for a variety of reasons including joint pain and inflammation, muscle pain, weakness, numbness and tingling, dizziness, balance issues, fatigue, cognitive impairment, mitochondrial impairment (leading to crashes with overexertion), and more,” explains Dr. Schweig.

 Your personal presentation of symptoms will affect the type, intensity, duration, and frequency of exercise you can do, and as your case changes over time, so too may your ability to exercise.

 However, you might feel even better while swimming than you do at rest because of the buoyancy and pressure (natural compression) from the water.

 If you have neurological Lyme disease symptoms such as dizziness and muscle weakness, your tolerance to exercise may be quite low.